Adult Study Groups

 Cutting Edge

-9:30 AM, Hybrid (Room G/H and Zoom) This group reads and discusses the Bible following the Revised Common Lectionary, a 3-year cycle of reading through scripture.
+This group reads and discusses the Bible following the Revised Common Lectionary, a 3-year cycle of reading through scripture.
 The Word comes alive through the blessing of the Holy Spirit.
-Contact facilitator Steve Click (sclick52@gmail.com) for Zoom connection information or join in Room G/H.
+Contact facilitator Steve Click (sclick52@gmail.com) for Zoom link.

 Reel Spirituality

-11:00 AM, Hybrid (Room G/H and Zoom) Everyone is welcome to “the movie class” for Christian themes and heartfelt topics through various films.
-The class is gathering in homes or individually watching movies and then using Zoom and Room G/H on Sundays to discuss.
-Lydia and Terry Fourman facilitate (email Jennifer – grow@stmarkscarmel.org for Zoom link).
+Everyone is welcome to “the movie class” for Christian themes and heartfelt topics through various films.
+The class is gathering in homes or individually watching movies and then gathering on Sundays to discuss.
+Lydia and Terry Fourman facilitate.
+Zoom available upon request to grow@stmarkscarmel.org.

 For more information on adult studies, please contact Jennifer Cloud-Buckner (grow@stmarkscarmel.org), St. Mark’s Adult Discipleship Coordinator.